Grenache

 Vignerons Ardechois Rouge

-Vignerons Ardechois Rouge is a red wine produced by a cooperative of winemakers in the Ardèche region of France, part of the southern Rhône Valley.
-This approachable wine typically showcases the regional character with a blend of Rhône varieties, offering good value and authentic French character.
+Vignerons Ardechois Rouge is a medium-bodied red blend from the Ardèche region adjacent to the southern Rhône Valley.
+This approachable wine showcases the typical southern French red grape varieties grown in the volcanic soils of the Ardèche, offering good value and authentic regional character.